kknd3k/PHBS_BlockChain_2018/README.md

 ## 3.4 Cryptocurrency value formation: An empirical study leading to a cost of production model for valuing bitcoin(Hayes 2017)
 <br>There are lot of cryptocurrencies in the market.
 What is factor make the price of cryptocurrencies different.
 The first part of his paper did a cross-sectional analysis to define the causes of relative value formation among cryptocurrencies.
 <br>
-<br>In the second part, The author created a model to estimate the cost of produce one coin.
-But I doubt that cost of productition model may contribute little if we want to predict the coin price because there are lots of speculators and noise in the market.
+<br>In the second part, The author created a model to estimate the cost of produce for one coin.
+But This cost of productition model may contribute little if we want to predict the coin price because there are lots of speculators and noise in the market.
 ### The methodology
-#### Part one
 This is a OLS model.
 The author used cross-sectional data from 66 of the most widely used on September 18, 2014
 ![model 1](/images/图4.png)
 <br>